anoopsarkar/nlp-class/hw2.md

 `(U02:the, I-NP)` and for the true label `B-NP` the feature function is `(U02:the, B-NP)`.
 The perceptron will add one to the weight vector for the feature function `(U02:the, B-NP)` and delete one for the feature function `(U02:the, I-NP)`.
-In cases were the output label matches the truth the update to the weight is zero.
+In cases where the output label matches the truth the update to the weight is zero.

 The last feature `B` which stands for the bigram feature over output